Launch offer, 50% off your first season for new leagues. See pricing →

 The unpaid week, by category

-On average, a volunteer admin running a 12-team league spends between 6 and 11 hours per week on operations during the season.
+A volunteer admin running a 12-team rec league commonly spends somewhere between 6 and 11 hours a week on operations during the season.
 Not coaching.
 Not at games.
 Operations.
+A rough breakdown of where those hours tend to go:

 The shape of the burnout